NicodemusGurion/nicodemusgurion.github.io/_posts/2023-04-21-God is a fire - An example of eisegesis.md

 ---
-Title: God is a fire - An example of eisegesis
+title: God is a fire - An example of eisegesis
-Tags: [Jehovah's witnesses, Exegesis, Eisegesis, Interpretation]
+tags: [Jehovah's witnesses, Exegesis, Eisegesis, Interpretation]
 ---

 [Eisegesis](https://en.m.wikipedia.org/wiki/Eisegesis) (/ˌaɪsɪˈdʒiːsɪs/) is **the process of interpreting text in such a way as to introduce one's own presuppositions, agendas or biases**.
 It is commonly referred to as "reading into the text".
 The opposite of this is [exegesis](https://en.m.wikipedia.org/wiki/Exegesis),  which is to read and interpret a text based on its internal context, without our external biases.